 Planning ahead can also help avoid your daughter getting stuck on a possible waiting list.

 Moving up to Rangers

 There's a real variety of Ranger units.
 Some follow a structured programme, while others are more flexible and meet only once a month.
 It's important that your daughter finds a unit that suits her, so talk to her Guide leader to find out more about Rangers units in your area.

 What girls do in the next section

-Get out more information about our Rainbow, Brownie, Guide and Ranger or Senior Section programme and what your daughter might get up to in her new section.
+Get more information about our Rainbow, Brownie, Guide or Ranger programme and what your daughter might get up to in her new section.

 Register your daughter